Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Main results

 Equivalently, $\riskas$ can be expressed as

-by means of the change of variable $\nu = \Omega/x$ (both expressions will be used in the proofs of the results to be presented).
+by means of the change of variable $\nu = \Omega/x$ (both expressions are used in the proofs of the results to be presented).
 By Assumptions~\ref{assum: L var acot} and \ref{assum: L cota O}, these integrals exist as improper Riemann integrals, and have a finite value.
-It should be observed (and will also be exploited in the proofs) that they can also be interpreted as Lebesgue integrals \citep[theorem 10.33]{Apostol74}.
+It should be observed (and is exploited in the proofs) that they can also be interpreted as Lebesgue integrals \citep[theorem 10.33]{Apostol74}.

 \begin{theorem} Consider $\nnum \in \mathbb N$.
 For any loss function satisfying Assumptions~\ref{assum: L var acot}--\ref{assum: L cota O}, and for any non-randomized estimator defined by a function $\fest \in \Feln$, the limit $\lim_{p \rightarrow 0} \risk(p)$ exists and equals $\riskas$ given by \eqref{eq: riskas nu} (or \eqref{eq: riskas x}). \end{theorem}